auraphp/Aura.Input/README.md

 );
 ```

-(We will discuss later how to implement `FilterInterface` and use your own
+(We will discuss later how to implement `FilterInterface` and use our own
 filters.)